Wednesday 25th May – As I’m lying in my bed of snow, I realise I haven’t slept in about two weeks…

 Saturday 23rd July – Multiplexes need a change of decor.

 Friday 26th August – Wait.
 This can’t be my attic.
 For one thing, I’m pretty sure it had a roof before, and a floor to walk on (or at least a collection of boards masquerading as a floor, that were there to prevent you falling through the flimsy fluff underneath to the ground below).
 This, well, this is just…space.
 Literally space, I mean; there’s stars surrounding me and everything.
 I see a rather plain looking door at the far end of the…space.
 Four symbols of fire, water, air, and earth surround an outline of a star in the middle.
-Looking down to the right side of the door, I see a blue star begging me with its blue starry eyes to be used as one of the weirdest keys I’ve ever used on a door.
-I glance at the door, then back at the ‘key’, then at the non-existant camera that I imagine is following me.
-Yeah, I’m going to use it, with a wink.
+Looking down to the right side of the door, I see a rather random blue star, begging me with its blue starry eyes to be used as one of the weirdest keys I’ve ever used on a door.
+I glance at the door, then back at the ‘key’, then at the non-existent camera that I imagine is watching me.
+Yeah, I’m going to use it, I think, and say inwardly with a wink.
 What’s the worst that could happen?